COLE: A Column-based Learned Storage for Blockchain Systems

-\Cref{alg:async-insertion} shows the procedure of the write operation in COLE with the asynchronous merge.
-First, we insert the new state value into the current writing group of the in-memory level $L_0$ (\crefrange{alg:async:1}{alg:async:2}).
-Next, we traverse the levels in COLE from top to bottom.
-Whenever a level is full, we commit the previous merge operation in the current level and start a new merge operation in a new thread.
-Specifically, we attempt to find the previous merging thread of the current level.
-If it exists and is not yet finished, we wait for the thread to finish to accommodate slow nodes in the network (\cref{alg:async:wait}).
-Afterwards, we commit the previous merge operation by adding the root hash of the newly generated run to \textsf{root\_hash\_list} (\cref{alg:async:commit-1}) and removing the root hashes of the obsolete runs from \textsf{root\_hash\_list} (\cref{alg:async:commit-2}).
-The obsolete runs in the current level's merging group are also discarded (\cref{alg:async:commit-3}).
-The above procedure ensures the commit checkpoint happening at the same time across nodes in the network, which is essential to synchronize the blockchain states and the corresponding root digest.
-Following this, we switch the roles between the two groups in the current level (\cref{alg:async:switch}).
-This means that future write operations will be directed to the vacated space of the new writing group, whereas the merge operation will be conducted upon the new merging group which is full.
-The latter starts a new merge thread, whose procedure is similar to that of \cref{alg:complete-insertion} (\crefrange{alg:async:start-1}{alg:async:start-2}).
-Finally, we update $H_{state}$ using the root hashes stored in \textsf{root\_hash\_list} when finalizing the current block (\cref{alg:async:hash}).
+\Cref{alg:async-insertion} shows the write operation in COLE with asynchronous merge.
+First, new state values are inserted into the current writing group of in-memory level $L_0$ (\crefrange{alg:async:1}{alg:async:2}). \ce{The levels in COLE are then traversed from smaller to larger.
+When a level is full, we commit the previous merge operation in the current level and start a new merge operation in a new thread.
+To accommodate slow nodes in the network, we check if the previous merging thread of the current level exists and is still in progress, and wait for it to finish if necessary (\cref{alg:async:wait}).} The previous merge operation is committed by adding the root hash of the newly generated run to \textsf{root\_hash\_list} (\cref{alg:async:commit-1}), while obsolete run hashes are removed from \textsf{root\_hash\_list} (\cref{alg:async:commit-2}) and the obsolete runs in the merging group are also removed (\cref{alg:async:commit-3}). \ce{The above procedure ensures the commit checkpoint occurs simultaneously across nodes in the network, which is essential to synchronize the blockchain states and the corresponding root digest.
+Following this, the roles between the two groups in the current level are switched (\cref{alg:async:switch}).
+This means that future write operations will be directed to the vacated space of the new writing group, whereas the merge operation will be performed on the new merging group, which is now full.} The latter starts a new merge thread, whose procedure is similar to that of \cref{alg:complete-insertion} (\crefrange{alg:async:start-1}{alg:async:start-2}).
+Lastly, when finalizing the current block, $H_{state}$ is updated using stored root hashes in \textsf{root\_hash\_list} (\cref{alg:async:hash}).